nanocurrency/nano-docs/docs/running-a-node/overview.md

 Running a node is a key way to help decentralize the network and provide a network access point for systems built on top of Nano.
 Before setting up a node we recommend reviewing the following details in order to understand more about the motivations for running, required upkeep, types and recommended specifications for nodes.

 ## Why run a node?
-There are many reasons individuals and organizations have decided to run a Nano node, but a few common ones are:
+By design, the incentives for running a Nano node are not built into the network itself, but instead are external.
+This is an important difference compared to nearly all other cryptocurrency networks and allows Nano to operate securely without transaction fees.[^1][^2] These indirect, external incentives include the following and more:

-- To have a trusted copy of the ledger for reference
+* Advertising exposure from their representative showing up on curated representative lists
-- To help further decentralize the network
+* Transaction fee savings for businesses and organizations accepting Nano as payment
-- To receive public exposure as a Primary Representative
+* Helping support and further decentralize a global payment network
-- To have an access point to build tools and services on top of
+* Having a trusted access point for building additional software on the network

-Regardless of your motivation for running a node, your efforts will only be helpful if you take proper care of running it on correctly provisioned machines and keep up with ongoing maintenance of both the node, OS and any supporting systems.
+Regardless of the motivation for running a node, it will only benefit the network if proper care is taken to ensure it is run on correctly provisioned machines and ongoing maintenance of the node, OS and any supporting systems are routinely done.

 ## Node types